 Exxon to cut U.S. workforce by up to 10% annually - Bloomberg News

-June 21 (Reuters) - Top U.S. oil producer Exxon Mobil Corp (XOM.N) is preparing to cut its U.S. office workforce by between 5% and 10% every year for the next three to five years, Bloomberg News reported on Monday citing people familiar with the matter.
+(Reuters) -Top U.S. oil producer Exxon Mobil Corp is preparing to cut its U.S. office workforce by between 5% and 10% every year for the next three to five years, Bloomberg News reported on Monday citing people familiar with the matter.

 Exxon spokesperson Casey Norton said the company has had this performance assessment process in place “for several years” and it’s “entirely unrelated to any workforce reduction plans.”